emilianavt/VSeeFaceManual/README.md

 #### When exporting a VSFAvatar, this error appears? `Detected invalid components on avatar: "UniGLTF.RuntimeGltfInstance",`

-This error occurs with more recent versions of UniVRM.
+This error occurs with certain versions of UniVRM.
 Currently [UniVRM 0.89](https://github.com/vrm-c/UniVRM/releases/tag/v0.89.0) is supported.
 When installing a different version of UniVRM, make sure to first completely remove all folders of the version already in the project.

 #### <a name="gpuscheduling"></a>Can disabling hardware-accelerated GPU scheduling help fix performance issues?

 In at least one case, the following setting has apparently fixed this: Windows => Graphics Settings => Change default graphics settings => Disable "Hardware-accelerated GPU scheduling".
 In another case, setting VSeeFace to realtime priority seems to have helped.
+However, it has also reported that turning it on helps.
+Please see [here](/#lag) for more information.

+#### <a name="upload"></a>I uploaded my model to VSeeFace and deleted the file, now it's gone?

+There is no online service that the model gets uploaded to, so in fact no upload takes place at all.
+When you add a model to the avatar selection, VSeeFace simply stores the location of the file on your PC in a text file, so if you move the model file, rename it or delete it, it disappears from the avatar selection because VSeeFace can no longer find a file at that spot.
+Please take care and backup your precious model files.

 #### I get an error when starting the tracking with DroidCam (or some other camera)?